With a nod to Julia Child's Art of French Cooking, Duck 2 Ways with Port Cherry Sauce combines duck confit with a tender breast and a delicious sauce.

 The Making of Duck 2 Ways with Port Cherry Sauce

 I had the honor of meeting Julia Child at a reception/dinner put on by PBS back in 1999.
 They were honoring her along with Jacques Pepin for their show, Julia and Jacques Cooking at Home, and the release of their companion book.
 A grand lady, full of life and smiles.
-I watched in awe as these two icons of cooking were on-stage, in a living room setting, glasses of wine in hand, exchanging an easy banter of “pepper” preferences (Julia preferring white pepper, and Jacques black) and other cooking techniques.
+I watched in awe as these two icons of cooking were on stage, in a living room setting, glasses of wine in hand, exchanging an easy banter of “pepper” preferences (Julia preferring white pepper, and Jacques black) and other cooking techniques.

 As guests of the wine sponsor, Kendall-Jackson, we were seated in a cat’s bird seat, one table from Julia herself.
 Dinner was being served, it is Duck, specifically, duck breasts, more specifically, HUGE duck breasts.
 They were not artfully cut into slices and displayed, they simply were, a breast on a plate with something else that I can’t even remember because the breasts were so HUGE!

 I watched with interest as the plate was placed in front of Julia, her eyes got very large as she stared down at the plate and said: “Oh my, that’s a very impressive breast”.
-I found out later from a kitchen worker, that the catering manager was going along the line looking at all the breasts and actually removing those he found to be too small; he wanted BIG breasts.
+I found out later from a kitchen worker, that the catering manager was going along the line looking at all the breasts and removing those he found to be too small; he wanted BIG breasts.

 Well, sometimes big isn’t always better.

-After dinner I could not pass the opportunity to speak to Mrs. Child; to tell her of her influence on me, how she helped me get over any fear I might have had to try something new with cooking.
+After dinner I could not pass the opportunity to speak to Mrs. Child; to tell her of her influence on me, and how she helped me get over any fear I might have had to try something new with cooking.

 She greeted me warmly as I sat in an empty chair next to her.
-As I spoke with her, she was so gracious, like it was nothing at all or the least she could do, but nonetheless was happy to hear that she had influenced me.
+As I spoke with her, she was so gracious, like it was nothing at all or the least she could do, but was happy to hear that she had influenced me.
 Then, I couldn’t help it…”I’m sure you saw the Saturday Night Live bit featuring you” I inquired. ”Oh my yes,” she said, “I found it to be hilarious, Mr. Ackroyd did a fantastic job of being me, don’t you think?”
 That was Julia, making sure she brought me into the conversation.

 Yes, Mrs. Child, I thought he did you fine.
 But you will always be, one in a million.